 An SR_PPDU is queued for transmission and the intended transmit power of the SR_PPDU, after normalization to 20MHz bandwidth (i.e., the transmit power in dBm minus the value, in dB of the intended transmit bandwidth divided by 20MHz), is below the value of SRP minus RPL, where SRP is the value obtained from Table 26-19 (Spatial Reuse subfield encoding) based on the value of the Spatial Reuse information of the common info field of the Trigger MPDU of the DSRP_PPDU and the value of RPL is the received power level of the legacy portion of the DSRP_PPDU, normalized to 20MHz bandwidth.

 A STA that identifies an SRP Opportunity due to the receipt of a DSRP_PPDU may eschew the NAV update operations normally executed based on the receipt of the RXVECTOR parameter TXOP_DURATION and the Trigger MPDU DUR field value.
 See Figure 25 – srp1 DSRP_PPDU Spatial Reuse.
-A STA that identifies an SRP Opportunity due to the receipt of a DSRP_PPDU may ignore the PHY-RXSTART.indication and the associated HE trigger-based PPDU(s) that are triggered by the Trigger MPDU of the DSRP_PPDU.
-A STA that identifies an SRP Opportunity due to the receipt of a DSRP_PPDU shall not transmit an SR PPDU that terminates beyond the duration indicated in the HE trigger-based PPDU that is triggered by the Trigger MPDU of the DSRP_PPDU.
+A STA that identifies an SRP Opportunity due to the receipt of a DSRP_PPDU may ignore the PHY-RXSTART.indication and the associated HE trigger-based PPDU(s) that are triggered by the Trigger MPDU of the DSRP_PPDU and that occurs within aSIFSTime + aRxPHYStartDelay + aSlotTime of the end of the last symbol on the air of the PPDU that contained the Trigger MPDU, provided that the RXVECTOR BSS_COLOR matches the BSS_COLOR of the DSRP_PPDU.
+A STA that identifies an SRP Opportunity due to the receipt of a DSRP_PPDU shall not transmit an SR PPDU that terminates beyond the PPDU duration indicated in the HE trigger-based PPDU that is triggered by the Trigger MPDU of the DSRP_PPDU.

 Figure 25 – srp1 – DSRP_PPDU Spatial Reuse